yusefmosiah/choir-collective/docs/Reward_Summary.md

 - **AI Weighting Mechanism**:

-  - The AI model in the Chorus Loop evaluates priors using semantic analysis and assigns a quality score.
+  - The AI model in the Chorus Cycle evaluates priors using semantic analysis and assigns a quality score.

 - **Sustainable Function**: